AI4Finance-Foundation/FinRL/README.md

 ## Overview

-FinRL has three layers: applications on the top, drl agents in the minddle, and market environments at the bottom.
+FinRL has three layers: applications, drl agents, and market environments.

-An agent interacts with an environment, making sequential decisions, and balancing exploration and exploitation.
+For a trading task on the top, an agent (in the middle) interacts with an environment (at the bottom), making sequential decisions.

 <div align="center">
 <img align="center" src=figs/finrl_framework.png>
 </div>

+Run [FinRL_StockTrading_NeurIPS_2018.ipynb](https://github.com/AI4Finance-Foundation/FinRL/blob/master/FinRL_StockTrading_NeurIPS_2018.ipynb) step by step for a quick start.

 A video about [FinRL library](http://www.youtube.com/watch?v=ZSGJjtM-5jA) at the [AI4Finance Youtube Channel](https://www.youtube.com/channel/UCrVri6k3KPBa3NhapVV4K5g).

-Run [FinRL_StockTrading_NeurIPS_2018.ipynb](https://github.com/AI4Finance-Foundation/FinRL/blob/master/FinRL_StockTrading_NeurIPS_2018.ipynb) step by step for a quick start.

 ## File Structure

-Correspondingly, the main fold **finrl** has three subfolders **apps, drl_agents, finrl_meta**.
+Correspondingly, the main folder **finrl** has three subfolders **apps, drl_agents, finrl_meta**.

 We employ a **train-test-trade** pipeline by three files: train.py, test.py, and trade.py.